dylanpulver/rbc_takehome/README.md

     npm start
     ```

+Upon starting the frontend with `npm start` it will automatically open to `http://localhost:3000` in the browser.

 ## Getting Started

-**Access the frontend:**

-1. Open your browser and navigate to: http://localhost:3000.
-Upon starting the frontend with `npm start` it will automatically open in the browser.
-2. This application is protected with a login page.
+1. This application is protected with a login page.
 For demo purposes the sign in credentials are hard-coded to:

     ```sh
     username: user@example.com